Proterosuchidae: Evolutionary history

 The terminal Permian catastrophe, which killed off 95% of all types of life, cleared the world of all large therapsids and allowed the proterosuchids to become the top predators.
 Within the space of five million years the proterosuchids had evolved to fill a wide variety of terrestrial and semi-aquatic niches.
 The proterosuchids represent perhaps the earliest adaptive radiation of the archosaurs.
 They gave rise to the Erythrosuchidae some time in the Early Triassic.

-A 2023 study recovered a majority of proterosuchids outside of Proterosuchus and Sarmatosuchus as belonging to a distinct subfamily, the Chasmatosuchinae, defined as "the most inclusive clade containing Chasmatosuchus rossicus, but not Proterosuchus fergusi, "Chasmatosaurus" yuani, Proterosuchus alexanderi, Proterosuchus goweri, Erythrosuchus africanus, or Alligator mississippiensis (the American alligator)".
+A 2023 study recovered a majority of proterosuchids outside of Proterosuchus and Sarmatosuchus as belonging to a distinct subfamily, the Chasmatosuchinae, defined as "the most inclusive clade containing Chasmatosuchus rossicus, but not Proterosuchus fergusi, "Chasmatosaurus" yuani, Proterosuchus alexanderi, Proterosuchus goweri, Erythrosuchus africanus".
 Chasmatosuchinae contains many Triassic proterosuchids in addition to the only Permian proterosuchid, Archosaurus; this would suggest that an initial taxonomic diversification of the Proterosuchidae (including an initial taxonomic divergence between Proterosuchus and chasmatosuchines) had already occurred in the Permian.